Lyxass/English_Learn_App/README.md

 # English Learn App

-This application have been made to answer a short-term need.
-My class and had to learn some english vocabulary and verbs.
-This purpuse of this application is to test quickely our knowledge on these vocabulary by simulating the exam.
-I have made this app very quickly and modify it to make it usable by my classmate.
+This application has been made to answer a short-term need.
+My class and had to learn some English vocabulary and verbs.
+The purpose of this application is to test quickly our knowledge of these vocabularies by simulating the exam.
+I have made this app very quickly and modified it to make it usable by my classmate.

-This application use the VueJS framework.
+This application uses the VueJS framework.
 ## Project setup
 To setup the project, you have to run this command in the project root folder.
 ```